EvaLabRaf/-Projet-ROB3-2022-2023-/Rapports de séances/Rapports_Hugo/Hugo_Denis-Martin_2022-12-14.md

 ### Goal of the session: Still implementing the laser to the code

 The code I have first made didn't even compile, because I didn't know the syntax used to implement a library into a headers.
-So I made this code:
+So after asking for help, I made this code:

 <br />